WarnerMedia: Time Warner (2003–2018)

 In the first quarter of 2010, Time Warner purchased additional interests in HBO Latin America Group for $217 million, which resulted HBO owning 80% of the equity interests of HBO LAG.
 In 2010, HBO purchased the remainder of its partners' interests in HBO Europe (formerly HBO Central Europe) for $136 million, net of cash acquired.
 In August 2010, Time Warner agreed to acquire Shed Media, a television production company, for £100 million.
 Its distribution operation, Outright Distribution, was folded into Warner Bros.
 International Television Production.
 On August 26, 2010, Time Warner acquired Chilevisión.
 WarnerMedia already operated in the country with CNN Chile.

 In May 2011, Warner Bros.
 Home Entertainment Group acquired Flixster, a movie discovery application company.
 The acquisition also includes Rotten Tomatoes, a movie review aggregator.

-In June 2012, Time Warner acquired Alloy Entertainment, a publisher and television studio whose works are aimed at teen girls and young women.
+In June 2012, Time Warner (through Warner Bros.
+Television) acquired Alloy Entertainment, a publisher and television studio whose works are aimed at teen girls and young women.
 On August 6, 2012, Time Warner acquired Bleacher Report, a sports news website.
 The property was placed under the control of the Turner Sports division.

-On March 6, 2013, Time Warner intended to spin-off its publishing division Time Inc. as a separate, publicly traded company.
+On March 6, 2013, Time Warner intended to spin off its publishing division Time Inc. as a separate, publicly traded company.
 The transaction was completed on June 6, 2014.

 In January 2014, Time Warner, Related Companies, and Oxford Properties Group announced that the then Time Warner intended to relocate the company's corporate headquarters and its New York City-based employees to 30 Hudson Yards in the Hudson Yards neighborhood in Chelsea, Manhattan, and has accordingly made an initial financial commitment.
 Time Warner sold its stake in the Columbus Circle building for $1.3 billion to Related and two wealth funds.
 The move would be completed in 2019.

 In June 2014, Rupert Murdoch made a bid for Time Warner at $85 per share in stock and cash ($80 billion total) which Time Warner's board of directors turned down in July.
 Time Warner's CNN unit would have been sold to ease antitrust issues of the purchase.
 On August 5, 2014, Murdoch withdrew his offer to purchase Time Warner.